gregurco/jobeet-tutorial/docs/days/day-8.md

 ```

 You can observe that we used `'required' => false` and `new NotBlank()` constraint.
 What is the difference?
-By default, all fields have `required` set to true and this option affects only the rendering of the field: it adds `required` to html field tag:
+By default, all fields have `required` set to true and this option affects only the rendering of the field: it adds `required` to HTML field tag:
 ```html
 <input type="text" name="company" required>
 ```

 But this "requirement" can be easy bypassed by developer tools provided by every browser.
-`NotBlank` constraint checks on the level of form processing and can't be bypassed.
+`NotBlank` constraint checks on the level of form processing and can’t be bypassed.
 If you want to test fully the power of constraints or simply want to disable browser validation add next parameter to `form_start` function in template:
 ```twig
 {{ form_start(form, {'attr': {'novalidate': 'novalidate'}}) }}